-SEC CTION I: BACKGI ROUND INFOR MATI ON A. REPOR T COMPL ETION DATE FOR A PPROVI
+SECTION I: BACKGROUND INFORMATION

-ED JURISDICTIONAL DETERMINATION (JD): 12Oct2022
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): May 9, 2022

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Savannah, Bourke Asset Mgt Winding Road Tract, SAS-2022-00789 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:GA County/parish/borough: Berrien Center coordinates of site (lat/long in degree decimal format): Lat.
-31.2060° N, Long. -83.2974° W. Universal Transverse Mercator: Name of nearest waterbody: New Creek Name of nearest Traditional Navigable Water (TNW) Into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Savannah, Mavis Harrell, SAS-2022-00303

+C. PROJECT LOCATION AND BACKGROUND INFORMATION:

+State:GA County/parish/borough: Berrien City: Ray City

+Center coordinates of site (lat/long in degree decimal format): Lat.
+31.0586° N, Long. -83.2679° W.

+Universal Transverse Mercator:

+Name of nearest waterbody: Withlacoochee River

+Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows:

+Name of watershed or Hydrologic Unit Code (HUC): 0313008

+Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.

 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.

-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 12Oct2022 Field Determination.
-Date(s): 4Oct2022 SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):

+- Office (Desk) Determination.
+Date: May 9, 2022 - Field Determination.
+Date(s):

+SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.

 There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+[Required]

-[Required] Waters subject to the ebb and flow of the tide.
+Waters subject to the ebb and flow of the tide.

 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain:

 B. CWA SECTION 404 DETERMINATION OF JURISDICTION.

 There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required]

-[Required] 1.
-Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands c.
-Limits (boundaries) of jurisdiction based on: Pick List b.
-Identify (estimate) size of waters of the U.S. in the review area:
+1. Waters of the U.S.

+- a.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 -] TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.

+Isolated (interstate or intrastate) waters, including isolated wetlands

-linear feet:
+Non-wetland waters: linear feet: width (ft) and/or ac Wetlands: acres.

-Elevation of established OHWM (if known):

-acres.

-2. Non-regulated waters/wetlands (check if applicable):3

-Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: See section IV B for additional discussion.
+- c.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
+Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: See Section IV.
+B for more information.